ArgoHA/custom_d_fine/README.md

-python -m src.dl.export         # Exports weights in various formats after training python -m src.dl.bench          # Runs all exported models on the test set python -m src.dl.infer          # Runs model ontest folder, saves visualisations and txt preds
+python -m src.dl.export         # Exports weights in various formats after training python -m src.dl.bench          # Runs all exported models on the test set python -m src.dl.infer          # Runs model ontest folder, saves visualisations and txt preds python -m src.dl.test_batching  # Gets stats to find hte optimal batch size for your model and GPU
 ```

 Note: if you don't pass any parameters, you can run any of these scripts with `make script_name`, for exmaple: `make train` will run `python -m src.dl.train`.
 You can also just run `make` to run all scripts one by one (excluding last, infer script)